Information for patients

 What should I do if I have any of these symptoms at home?

-These symptoms could be a sign you have a wound infection.
-You should contact your GP, the Out of Hours Service or NHS 111 for advice.
-(See contact numbers).
+These symptoms could be a sign that you have a wound infection.
+You should contact your GP or NHS 111 for advice.

 What happens if I develop a wound infection?

-Your nurse or doctor may take a swab from the surface of your wound and send it to a laboratory for testing.
-You may be given treatment with antibiotics.
+Your nurse or doctor may take a swab from the surface of the wound and send it to a laboratory for testing.
+You might be given some antibiotics also.

 Contact numbers

 If you have any worries or concerns you should contact your GP during normal surgery hours.
-Outside surgery hours, you should contact your GP’s surgery for the Out of Hours Service number, or you can contact NHS 111.
+Outside surgery hours, you should contact NHS 111.

-If you need further advice or have any problems, you can talk to an infection prevention and control nurse.
+If you need further advice or have any problems, you can talk to someone from the Infection Prevention and Control Team.

 Infection Prevention and Control Team